Pollen-labs/Field-Traceability-Impact-Dashboard/README.md

 ----

 Copyright © 2024-2025 Pollen Lab.
-BlokFlow™️ technology is an intellectual property of Pollen Labs.
+BFlow™️ technology is an intellectual property of Pollen Labs.